StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 Alarm description:

-If the number of fe bdb logs exceeds 100000, the default value of 50000 will be set to 0 for checkpoint and re-accumulation.
+If the number of FE bdb logs exceeds 100000, the default value of 50000 will be set to 0 for checkpoint and re-accumulation.

 Processing method:

 The reason for the alarm is that Checkpoint was not done, so we confirmed the problem by investigating the Checkpoint situation.

-Check if there is a log of completed checkpoint in fe: search for `begin to generate new image: image.xxxx` in the fe.log of Leader FE.
+Check if there is a log of completed checkpoint in FE: search for `begin to generate new image: image.xxxx` in the fe.log of Leader FE.
 If found, it means that the image has started to be generated.
 Check the subsequent logs of this thread.
 If `checkpoint finished save image.xxxx` appears, it means that the image has been written successfully.
 If `an Exception occurs when generating new image file`, the generation fails.
 You need to check the specific error information, which involves metadata issues.
 The operation needs to be cautious.
 Please contact S ta r R o c k s support personnel for analysis.

 ### FE thread count is full alarm